Cameron Heyward: 2012

 He entered training camp competing with Ziggy Hood for the vacant weakside defensive end position.
 Hood won the job, making Heyward the backup for the season.

-He played in the Pittsburgh Steelers' season-opener against the Denver Broncos and made three combined tackles in the 31–19 loss.
+He played in the Pittsburgh Steelers' season-opener against the Broncos and made three combined tackles in the 31–19 loss.
 The next week, Heyward recorded a solo tackle and made his first sack of the season on Mark Sanchez as the Steelers routed the New York Jets 27–10.
-On December 30, 2012, he collected a season-high four combined tackles and was credited with half a sack in Thad Lewis during a 24–10 win over the Cleveland Browns.
+On December 30, 2012, he collected a season-high four combined tackles and was credited with half a sack on Thad Lewis during a 24–10 win over the Cleveland Browns.
 He was used as a rotational defensive end throughout the season and had 20 combined tackles and 1.5 sacks.

 2013

 Heyward began the regular season as the backup strongside defensive end behind Brett Keisel.
-He appeared in the Pittsburgh Steeler's season-opener and made one solo tackle in a 16–9 loss to the Tennessee Titans.
+He appeared in the Pittsburgh Steeler's season-opener and made one solo tackle in a 16–9 loss to the Titans.
 On September 22, 2013, he earned his first career start in place of weakside defensive end Ziggy Hood and finished the 40–23 loss to the Chicago Bears with one solo tackle.
-Heyward earned his second start during a Week 6 matchup against the New York Jets and recorded two combined tackles in a 19–6 victory.
+Heyward earned his second start during a Week 6 matchup against the Jets and recorded two combined tackles in a 19–6 victory.
 He remained the starting weakside defensive end for the rest of the season.
 On November 3, 2013, he made five combined tackles and earned his first sack of the season on Tom Brady, as the New England Patriots routed the Steelers 55–31.
 In Week 14, he made a season-high ten combined tackles, a sack, and a pass deflection during a 34–28 loss to the Miami Dolphins.
 He finished the season with 59 combined tackles (35 solo), seven pass deflections, five sacks, two tackles for loss, and a fumble recovery in 16 games and 13 starts.
 He finished second on the team (first among defensive linemen) with five sacks and led the team with 31 quarterback pressures.
 Pro Football Focus ranked him 19th among all the qualified defensive ends in 2013.